peteroupc/peteroupc.github.io/random.md

 - **Period.** The maximum number of values in a generated sequence for a PRNG before that sequence repeats.
 The period will not be greater than 2<sup>_L_</sup> where _L_ is the PRNG's _state length_.
 - **Stable.** A programming interface is _stable_ if it has no behavior that is unspecified, implementation-dependent, nondeterministic, or subject to future change.
 - **Information security.** Defined in ISO/IEC 27000.
+- **Nondeterministic source.** Data source that does not always return the same output for the same input.

 <a id=Cryptographic_RNGs></a>
 ## Cryptographic RNGs